 \section{Introduction}

-The present work fits in a research program \cite{BG,BGT,GJ1,GJ3} where we aim to generalise Rieffel's theory of deformation of $C^*$-algebras for actions of $\R^d$ \cite{Ri}, to more general groups.
-In \cite{BG} we have treated the case of K\"ahlerian Lie groups of negative sectional curvature, \cite{BGT} extends Rieffel construction in the super-symmetric case and \cite{GJ1} deals with local fields instead of the real line.
-The present paper concerns the non Abelian and non Lie situation of the affine group of a local field.
-However, we only present the pseudo-differential calculus part of the construction, the rest will be published elsewhere \cite{GJ3}.
-The raison for that choice is that generalisation of the Weyl calculus is an important subject in its own and which has generated an important activity over the last decades.
-See for instance \cite{AE,AU1,AU2,Bechata,BB,BC1,BC2,FGBV,FR,GGBV,GS,GB,Haran,Manchon,P,RT,Un84,UnUn,VGB} (which is by no mean exhaustive).
-Concretely, we present here the $p$-adic Fuchs calculus and prove a crucial estimate concerning $L^2$-boundness.
+The present work fits in a research program \cite{BG,BGT,GJ1,GJ3} where we aim to generalise Rieffel's theory \cite{Ri} of deformation of $C^*$-algebras for group actions, in the case of more general groups than the Abelian group $\R^d$.
+In \cite{BG} we have studied the case of K\"ahlerian Lie groups of negative sectional curvature, \cite{BGT} extends Rieffel's construction in the super-symmetric case and \cite{GJ1} deals with non-Archimedean local fields instead of the real line.
+The present paper concerns the non-Abelian and non-Lie situation of the affine group of a non-Archimedean local field.
+However, we only present here the pseudo-differential calculus part of the construction, the rest will be published elsewhere \cite{GJ3}.
+The point is that the generalisation of the Weyl calculus is an important subject on its own and it has generated an important activity over the last decades.
+See for instance \cite{AE,AU1,AU2,Bechata,BB,BC1,BC2,FGBV,FR,GGBV,GS,GB,Haran,Manchon,P,RT,Un84,UnUn,VGB,W} (which is by no mean exhaustive).
+Concretely, we present here what we call the $p$-adic Fuchs calculus and prove a crucial estimate concerning $L^2$-boundedness.

-Our pseudo-differential calculus is covariant under a subgroup of the affine group of a non Archime\-dean local field $\k$ (of characteristic different from $2$ and which is not an extension of $\Q_2$).
-Explicitly, the covariance group is the semidirect product $G_n:= U_n\ltimes\k$ where $U_n$ is the subgroup of the multiplicative group of units (the unit sphere of $\k$) given by the principal units of order $n$ and the action on the additive group $\k$ is by dilations.
-Our phase space $X_n$ is, as usual, an homogeneous for $G_n$.
+Our pseudo-differential calculus is covariant under a subgroup of the affine group of a non-Archime\-dean local field $\k$ (of characteristic different from $2$ and which is not an extension of $\Q_2$).
+Explicitly, the covariance group is the semidirect product $G_n:= U_n\ltimes\k$ where $U_n$ is the subgroup of the multiplicative group of units (the unit sphere of $\k$) given by the principal units of order $n\in\mathbb{N}\setminus\{0\}$ acting on the additive group $\k$ by dilations.
+Our phase space $X_n $ is, as usual, an homogeneous space for $G_n$.
 In fact, $X_n$ is a quotient group of $G_n$ and has the form $U_n\ltimes\Gamma_n$ where $\Gamma_n$ is discrete and Abelian.
-That the phase space is also endowed with a compatible group structure will be essential to generalise Rieffel's machinery in \cite{GJ3}.
 Last, our configuration space is the compact group $U_n$ and this choice is dictated by the representation theory of the locally compact group $G_n$.